guygvr2/Sorting_Assignment/README.md

   ![Random Arrays Comparison](result1.png)

   Merge Sort demonstrated superior performance (significantly lower running time) due to its $O(n \log n)$ complexity, while Bubble Sort and Insertion Sort exhibited quadratic growth ($O(n^2)$).
-For very small array sizes,     their performance is quitesimilar.
+For very small array sizes,     their performance is quite similar.
 However, Insertion Sort is faster than Bubble Sort because it has a lower constant factor; while Bubble Sort requires multiple 'swaps' (each involving three assignments),                   Insertion Sort uses a more efficient 'shifting' mechanism that requires only a single assignment per move .